How SS (Social Security) Calculates Retirement Benefits

 Some context before the detailed explanation:

-I found it impossible to get SS to provide me my own calculations, other than confirming my SS-taxed (FICA, Federal Insurance Contributions Act) earnings history and my PIA at FRA (also available through website).
+I found it impossible to get SS to provide me my own calculations, other than confirming my SS-taxed FICA (Federal Insurance Contributions Act) earnings history (via old tax returns and/or W2 statements) and my PIA at FRA (both also available through SS website).
 So I built my own Excel spreadsheet to model this, recreating the FRA PIA amount they gave me based on their hidden calculations (also for my wife and a few other relatives).
+Note that I didn't have too complex of an earnings history, also that in some lucky years I hit the annual FICA caps (probably you can find them here as Contribution and Benefit Base) and the earnings history showed these numbers, less than my actual taxable income for that year, without highlighting this.

-Later I discovered that while I nailed the first part (PIAs), I had erroneous math on the second part (timing factor, COLAs, and Medicare premiums).
+In late 2025, years after my first draft of the Excel spreadsheet, I discovered that while I nailed the first part (PIAs), I had erroneous math on the second part (timing factor, COLAs, and Medicare premiums).
 I had to study further (piecemeal info from various sources) and revise the spreadsheet to exactly match actual benefits my wife (claiming ahead of me) was already receiving.
+That's when I created this webpage.

 The hairy details ("once more, with feeling"):